ThreeSixtyGiving/covid-research/docs/about-grants/grant-duration.md

 ## Grant duration by fund

-**NLCF offered longer grants**
+**The National Lottery Community Fund (NLCF) offered longer grants**

-Grant duration also varied between the available funds.
+Grant duration also varied between the available funds, with the majority being short-term.

 The National Lottery Community Fund was the only funder to offer significant amounts of funding for longer than six months.